Geert

 Thanks

-to the Global Leadership MBA Graduates from University
+to the UTD Global MBA graduates who work

-who have work diligently on collecting the information for this
+diligently on collecting the information for this Website.

 Thank